Intel-bigdata/OAP/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/spinach/README.md

 # OAP - Optimized Analytics Package for Spark Platform
-OAP - Optimized Analytics Package (Spianch as code name) is designed to accelerate Ad-hoc query.
+OAP - Optimized Analytics Package (Spinach as code name) is designed to accelerate Ad-hoc query.
 Spinach defines a new parquet-like columnar storage data format and offering a fine-grained hierarchical cache mechanism in the unit of “Fiber” in memory.
 What’s more, Spinach has extended the Spark SQL DDL to allow user to define the customized indices based on relation.
 ## Building
 ```
 mvn -DskipTests package